Joanaigs/ldts_2021-2022/docs/README.md

 ### Music

-Throughout the gameplay there is backgroud music that inhances the whole experience.
+Throughout the gameplay there is backgroud music that enhances the whole experience.
 When the program is started we are faced with a beautiful song that continues throughout all menus (instructions and leaderboard) and that changes when we finaly decide to start the game.
 In the gameplay itself we come across the relaxing sound of the ghost trying to kill us whilst we're running for our lives trying to collect all the money(when the ghosts are in the chase and scatter mode).
 We can also experience the sound of ghosts screaming while we take our revenge on them (when we eat the power coin and they enter frightened mode).
 After we win or lose the game we can also hear an amazing tune while our score is being presented.

 ### Pac-Man Movement